 Well, this is an occasion to step back and say something about my understanding of the Sabbath because that is part of what is going on here in that question.
 And then I will tell you what I think about six days of work.

-1. Jesus dealt with the accusations he received of his disciples breaking the Sabbath when they are plucking grain in a unique way. instead of saying, “No, they are not really breaking the law,” he goes back to David’s eating the showbread, which he says was not lawful.
-Then he says, “I tell you something greater than the temple is here.
-If you had known what it meant when it said, ‘I desire mercy and not sacrifice,’ you would not have condemned the guiltless.
-The Son of Man is Lord of the Sabbath” (Matthew 12:1–8).
-That seems to be Jesus’s way of loosening the strictness of Sabbath keeping as long as people are replacing it with allegiance to him and his way and he becomes their Sabbath.
+Jesus dealt with the accusations he received of his disciples breaking the Sabbath when they are plucking grain in a unique way.
+Instead of saying, “No, they are not really breaking the law,” he goes back to David’s eating the showbread, which he says was not lawful.
+Then he says, “I tell you, something greater than the temple is here.
+And if you had known what this means, ‘I desire mercy, and not sacrifice,’ you would not have condemned the guiltless.
+For the Son of Man is Lord of the Sabbath” (Matthew 12:6–8).
+That seems to be Jesus’s way of loosening the strictness of Sabbath keeping, as long as people are replacing it with allegiance to him and his way and he becomes their Sabbath.

-2. I say he is loosening things up is because of the way Paul deals with it when he says, “One person esteems one day better than another and another esteems all days alike.
-Let everyone be fully convinced in his own mind” (Romans 14:5).
+The other reason I say he is loosening things up is because of the way Paul deals with it when he says, “One person esteems one day as better than another, while another esteems all days alike.
+Each one should be fully convinced in his own mind” (Romans 14:5).
 He also says, “You observe days and months and seasons and years!
-I am afraid I have labored over you in vain” (Galatians 4:10–11).
+I am afraid I may have labored over you in vain” (Galatians 4:10–11).
 Finally, he says, “Therefore let no one pass judgment on you in questions of food and drink, or with regard to a festival or a new moon or a Sabbath.
-These are a shadow” (Colossians 2:16).
+These are a shadow” (Colossians 2:16–17).

 1. Houses, cars, computers, and gardens all require work, not just vocation.
 So to say that you go to work five days a week might mean your Saturday is fixing the car or fixing the door or the faucet or cutting the grass.
-And just to make life work, you have got to do lots of work besides what you do in your vocation.
+And just for life to function properly, you have got to do lots of work besides what you do in your vocation.

-3. The ambiguity of what a work day is figures in here.
-If you work 10- or 12-hour days, it raises the question whether you have already worked six days in five days.
+3. The ambiguity of what a workday is figures in here.
+If you work ten- or twelve-hour days, it raises the question whether you have already worked six days in five days.

 4. For some of us, it is not easy to distinguish work and leisure.
 If I am sitting on the couch reading a biography, am I working?
-It might depend on whether I am taking notes or what it really depends on.
+It might depend on whether I am taking notes, but it’s actually hard to say what it depends on.
 I love my work, and so it is hard for me to distinguish — and that has to be taken into account.

 6. In Christ, work is sanctified so that aspects of the curse that came on work have been removed, and it can now be joyful and satisfying as we do it in Christ’s name, whether it is five or six days.
 It is not like there is big drudgery in six.
 There doesn’t have to be at all.

 7. The last qualification of my advocacy for six is that, in the new age that we already entered into in measure, Christ has become our eternal rest.
-There is a soul rest, a Sabbath rest that we found in Christ, which means pervading all our work, five, six, four days — we are restful in Christ.
+There is a soul rest, a Sabbath rest that we found in Christ, which means pervading all our work, five, six, four days — we are restful in Christ (Hebrews 4:9–10).